-The architecture defines the following event types and their causes:
+The architecture defines the following event types and their causes.
+Unless otherwise specified, "translation request" includes both ATS and non-ATS translation requests.

-Event ID Description Notes Mandatory Can filter on StreamID 0 Clock cycle The period between these events is IMPLEMENTATION DEFINED. Υ N It is IMPLEMENTATION DEFINED whether this event is derived from a continuous time base or an SMMU clock which might be subject to implementation specific gating based on SMMU activity.
-1 Transaction For a component accepting upstream client device transactions, a transaction passed through the component and issued into system, whether TLB/cache misses occurred or not.
-This event includes: Y Υ Ordinary transactions that bypass translation for any reason.
-Ordinary transactions that have undergone translation.
-PCIe ATS Translated transactions whether subject to further Stage 2 translation (EATS == 0b10) or whether bypassing translation.
-This event does not include transactions terminated by the SMMU.
-For a component performing translation services, a translation request was received from another component; this includes ATS Translation Requests.
+Event ID Description Notes Mandatory Can filter on StreamID 0 Clock cycle The period between these events is IMPLEMENTATION DEFINED.
+Y Ν It is IMPLEMENTATION DEFINED whether this event is derived from a continuous time base or an SMMU clock which might be subject to implementation specific gating based on SMMU activity.
+1 Transaction or request For a component processing client device transactions, this event counts once for each transaction.
+Y Y For a component performing translation services, this event counts once for each translation request received from another component.
+This event includes transactions or translation requests that lead to TLB or cache misses.
+This event may include any or all of the following: • terminated transactions, prefetch transactions, • CMOs, • ATOS requests.
+(1) (2) 2 TLB miss caused by incoming This event is counted once when translation for an incoming transaction or translation request Y Y

-Event ID Description Notes Mandatory Can filter on StreamID 2 TLB miss caused by incoming transaction or (ATS or non-ATS) As TLBs have missed, a translation operation was required using an internal translation table walker or from another component providing walk services.
-Y Y translation request Where multiple levels of TLB are implemented in a component, this event indicates all TLBs missed (therefore a lookup was required).
-3 Configuration cache miss caused by transaction or (ATS or non-ATS) As configuration cache has missed, a configuration structure fetch was required using an internal structure walker or from another component providing walk services.
-Y Y translation request Where multiple levels of configuration cache are implemented in a component, this event indicates all caches missed (therefore a lookup was required).
-4 Translation table walk access External transactions performed by a translation table walker, including accesses performed speculatively.
+Event ID Description Notes Mandatory Can filter on StreamID transaction or translation request cannot be satisfied from internal TLB caching, and depends on a translation table access procedure or translation request to a different component.
+This event may include any or all of the following: terminated transactions, prefetch transactions, • CMOs, • ATOS requests.
+(1) (2) 3 Configuration cache miss caused by transaction or translation request This event is counted once when translation for an incoming transaction or translation request cannot be satisfied from internal configuration caching, and depends on a configuration table access procedure or request to a different component that that provides configuration structure access services.
+Y Y This event may include any or all of the following: • terminated transactions, • prefetch transactions, • CMOs, • ATOS requests.
+(1) (2) 4 Translation table walk access External transactions performed by a translation table walker, including accesses performed speculatively.
 Y Y This applies to translation table walks performed for any reason (transactions, non-ATS translation requests, ATS Translation Requests, ATOS, HTTU or prefetch operations).
 5 Configuration structure access External transactions performed by a configuration table walker, including accesses performed speculatively.
 Y Y This applies to configuration fetches performed for any reason.
 6 PCIe ATS Independent of success/failure of response.
-If ATS Y Translation Request received Note: ATS translation failures are visible at the endpoint, either through an error or because of the endpoint causing a software-visible PRI Page Request. supported 7 PCIe ATS Translated Transaction passed through SMMU Transaction completed translation and issued into system, whether TLB/cache misses occurred or not.
-This event includes both ATS Translated transactions subject to further stage 2 translation (EATS == $0b10$) and those that bypass translation.
-If ATS supported Y Note: Translated transactions might bypass or be subject to further translation, as STE.EATS dictates.
+If ATS Y Translation Request received Note: ATS translation failures are visible at the endpoint, either through an error or because of the endpoint causing a software-visible PRI Page Request. supported 7 PCIe ATS Translated Transaction passed through SMMU An ATS Translated transaction was received by the component.
+This event includes both ATS Translated transactions subject to further Stage 2 translation because EATS=0b10, whether TLB/cache misses occurred or not, and those that If ATS supported Y

+Event ID Description Notes Mandatory Can filter on StreamID bypass translation.
+This event may include terminated transactions (1).
+Note: Translated transactions might bypass or be subject to further translation, as STE.EATS dictates.